 Location: Prickly Bay, Grenada

-It was an early start for my watch, and I at 4 am as Mark took charge as we slowly begin to give each student more and more responsibility as they become increasingly competent with life aboard.
-Two nights and days underway have seen hourly boat checks become routine, sail and line handling become part of the ‘daily grind’ and taking turns to helm an 88ft steel schooner become a honed skill.
-As staff, we have to sometimes remind ourselves that we mustn’t expect too much but this crew of just 18 days feels like they have been aboard for months, showing off all they have learned by how accountable they can hold themselves to certain tasks that they have not just become competent in but also confident.
+It was an early start for my watch, and I at 4 am as Mark took charge as we slowly began to give each student more and more responsibility as they became increasingly competent with life aboard.
+Two nights and days underway have seen hourly boat checks become routine, sail and line handling become part of the ‘daily grind,’ and taking turns to helm an 88ft steel schooner become a honed skill.
+As a staff, we have to sometimes remind ourselves that we mustn’t expect too much, but this crew of just 18 days feels like they have been aboard for months, showing off all they have learned by how accountable they can hold themselves to certain tasks that they have not just become competent in but also confident.